fbpx

 Kin Music, Second Sunday and Craft Music present

-Katie Noonan and Karin Schaupp ~ Songs of the Southern Skies Volume 2
+Katie Noonan & Karin Schaupp - Songs of the Southern Skies Volume 2

 Katie Noonan and Karin Schaupp have an intuitive musical connection that has developed over the course of the 20 years of their creative relationship.
 Their collaborations to date have earned them an ARIA Award and widespread praise.
 Their latest co-creation, Songs of the Southern Skies Volume 2 once again promises to enchant national audiences.